2022 FIFA World Cup: Host selection

 The bidding procedure to host the 2018 and 2022 FIFA World Cups began in January 2009.
 National associations had until 2 February 2009 to register interest.
 Initially, 11 bids were made for the 2018 FIFA World Cup, but Mexico withdrew from proceedings, and Indonesia's bid was rejected by FIFA in February 2010 after the Indonesian Football Association failed to submit a letter of Indonesian government guarantee to support the bid.

 After UEFA were guaranteed to host the 2018 event, members of UEFA were no longer in contention to host in 2022.
 There were five bids remaining for the 2022 FIFA World Cup: Australia, Japan, Qatar, South Korea, and the United States.

-The 22-member FIFA Executive Committee convened in Zürich on 2 December 2010 to vote to select the hosts of both tournaments.
+The 22-member FIFA Executive Committee convened in Zürich, Switzerland, on 2 December 2010 to vote to select the hosts of both tournaments.
 Two FIFA executive committee members were suspended before the vote in relation to allegations of corruption regarding their votes.
 The decision to host the 2022 World Cup in Qatar, which was graded as having "high operational risk", generated criticism from media commentators.
-It was criticised by many as being part of the FIFA corruption scandals.
+It was criticised by many as being part of the FIFA corruption scandals, which led to the 2015 FIFA corruption case.

 The voting patterns were as follows: